cloudposse/docs/content/faq/how-rotate-kubernetes-ssh-keys.md

 # Answer

-Geodesic creates ssh keys with [terraform-aws-key-pair]({{< relref "terraform-modules/security/terraform-aws-key-pair.md" >}}) module.
+We provision SSH keys in geodesic using [terraform-aws-key-pair]({{< relref "terraform-modules/security/terraform-aws-key-pair.md" >}}) module.
 Following this [documentation](https://www.terraform.io/docs/providers/tls/r/private_key.html#generating-a-new-key) you need to taint ssh key with terraform, then provision new one and update the cluster.

-To rotate ssh keys please follow this instruction:
+To rotate SSH keys, follow these instructions:

 ##  Start the Geodesic Shell